Pippin404/Fall24-GameDesign/DevLog.md

 * Added Background Music

+### 11-19-24 4hr: Tilesets and node attempt
+* Worked for the past 10 days, didnt get all the specifics
+* more level.
+More failed nodes, failed checkpoint system.
+Pushing to itch

 ### 11-09-24 2hr: Sprites and level rework
 * Added new tiletset
 * Todo: randomize tiles, make tilemap set? for easy building